maroahm/Clean-Desktop-Bot/README.md

 # Clean-Desktop-Bot
-#this file creates a fileon your desktop called "SCREENSHOTS" and put all the shortcuts in this file
+#this file creates a file on your desktop called "SCREENSHOTS" and put all the shortcuts in this file